 What happens once I register for my course?
 How is my registration confirmed?

-You will receive a receipt email, as well as an enrollment confirmation email, which will include all details related to your course, including dates, location, and required materials and software (if applicable).
+You will receive a receipt email, as well as an enrollment confirmation email, which will include details related to your course, including dates, instructor and location.
 You can view information about your enrolled courses in the "My Enrollment History" tab of the Student Portal.
 Expect an additional email prior to the start of your course with details on how to access Canvas, our learning management system.

 What happens if my course is canceled?

 If you enroll in a course that is canceled, you are notified and given the option of substituting another course or receiving a full refund.
 For this reason, it is extremely important that we have your correct telephone numbers and email addresses.
 Additionally, in the case of these circumstances, please note that RISD CE is not responsible for supplies purchased prior to the start of classes or other expenses (such as travel or lodging) that may be incurred in advance.
 Refunds might take up to two weeks depending on the form of payment; most refunds are processed within five business days and take the form of the original payment method for the canceled course.